State University of New York College of Environmental Science and Forestry: Founding

 The New York State College of Forestry at Syracuse University was established on July 28, 1911, through a bill signed by New York Governor John Alden Dix.
-The previous year, Governor Hughes had vetoed a bill authorizing such a college.
-Both bills followed the state's defunding in 1903 of the New York State College of Forestry at Cornell.
+The previous year, Governor Charles Hughes had vetoed a bill authorizing such a college.
+Both bills followed the state's defunding in 1903 of the New York State College of Forestry at Cornell University.
 Originally a unit of Syracuse University, in 1913, the college was made a separate, legal entity.

 Syracuse native and constitutional lawyer Louis Marshall, with a summer residence at Knollwood Club on Saranac Lake and a prime mover for the establishment of the Adirondack and Catskill Forest Preserve (New York), became a Syracuse University Trustee in 1910.
 He confided in Chancellor James R. Day his desire to have an agricultural and forestry school at the university, and by 1911 his efforts resulted in a New York State bill to fund the project: the aforementioned appropriation bill signed by Governor Dix.
 Marshall was elected president of the college's board of trustees at its first meeting, in 1911; at the time of his death, eighteen years later, he was still president of the board.

 The first dean of the college was William L. Bray, a Ph.D., graduate from the University of Chicago, botanist, plant ecologist, biogeographer and Professor of Botany at Syracuse University.
 In 1907 he was made head of the botany department at Syracuse, and in 1908 he started teaching a forestry course in the basement of Lyman Hall.
 Bray was an associate of Gifford Pinchot, who was the first Chief of the United States Forest Service.
 In 1911, in addition to assuming the deanship of forestry, Bray organized the Agricultural Division at Syracuse University.
 He remained at Syracuse until 1943 as chair of botany and Dean of the Syracuse Graduate School.

 In 1915, the same year that Dr. Bray published The Development of the Vegetation of New York State, he became one of the founding members, along with Raphael Zon and Yale School of Forestry's second dean, James W. Toumey, of the Ecological Society of America.
 In 1950, the 1917 "activist wing" of that Society formed today's The Nature Conservancy.

 Most of the professors in the early years of the College of Forestry at Syracuse and the Department of Forestry at Cornell's New York State College of Agriculture were educated in forestry at the Yale School of Forestry.
 The forestry students at Syracuse but not at Cornell were referred to as "stumpies" by their classmates.

 Fifty-two students were enrolled in the school's first year, the first 11 graduating two years later, in 1913.
 Research at the college commenced in 1912, with a study of New York state firms using lumber, including from which tree species and in what quantities.